se-edu/learningresources/contents/security/crossSiteScripting/crossSiteScripting.md

 XSS is a type of injection, in which malicious code are injected into trusted websites.
 XSS flaws that allow these attacks to happen are widespread and can occur anywhere a web application uses input from a user to generate an output on the website without validating it or encoding it.

 ## Why do you need to know about XSS?
 As software engineers, or aspiring software engineers, it is highly likely that we will build web applications.
-It is important to know how we can protect our web applications against XSS, so that it will not be a become tool for attackers.
+It is important to know how we can protect our web applications against XSS, so that it will not become a tool for attackers.

 ## How does XSS work?
 One of the most common ways to accept inputs from users are text boxes.
 In this example, we will look at a website that allows users to enter their comments to blog posts.